ROCm/hipSPARSELt/docs/install/install-hipsparselt.rst

 .. note::

-   To build ROCm 6.4 and older, use the hipSPARSELt repository at `<https://github.com/ROCm/hipSPARSELt>`_.
+   To build ROCm 6.4.3 and earlier, use the hipSPARSELt repository at `<https://github.com/ROCm/hipSPARSELt>`_.
    For more information, see the documentation associated with the release you want to build.

 Building hipSPARSELt using the install script